 - Clunky one-piece folding rear seat

-Otherwise, the party loyal might find it a little unsettling that Honda has at last given up its worshipped double-wishbone setup in the Accord, instead opting for more tunable (and cheaper) MacPherson struts that it claims will improve ride and handling while cutting cabin noise and harshness.
-Honda also reduced weight and keeps away harshness with a new aluminum-and-steel front subframe and some careful underbody aerodynamic work.
-The Accord drives with much of the verve of previous editions, and the new electric power steering is particularly good.
+Honda dropped its worshipped double-wishbone setup in the Accord last year, instead opting for more tunable (and cheaper) MacPherson struts that it claims improve ride and handling while cutting cabin noise and harshness.
+So far, we can't say that's off the mark; the Accord drives with much of the verve of previous editions, and the new electric power steering is particularly good.